 Common base materials for different types of crowns include:

 Your crown will be made from medical grade ceramics.
 Also known as porcelain, the science of fabricating ceramics has been honed over decades.
-Today, porcelain crowns are incredibly natural looking and durable.
+Today, fake ceramic teeth are incredibly natural looking and durable.
 Ceramic crowns look like natural teeth.

 Porcelain is not a raw material that is dug up from inside the earth.
 To make porcelain, a complex process known as heat pressing is used.
 Silica and small amounts of alumina are pressed in a mold.
 The results are incredibly strong long term.